The Neufeld indoor swimming pool is open to the public, schools and water sports clubs.

 The training room was equipped with an 85-inch multimedia display on a mobile stand.
 A wireless presentation system, a microphone and loudspeakers were also included in this installation.

-Various intercom stations, including the reception and the lifeguard's lodge, were set up to broadcast automatic voice messages such as opening times and important information.
+Various intercom stations, including the reception and the lifeguard's lodge, were set up to transmit automatic voice messages such as opening times and important information.

 Corrosion-resistant indoor pool clocks were installed in various areas of the hall.
 Six clocks were installed in the swimming area, displaying minutes and seconds to show swimmers the exact time.
 In addition, clocks with minute and hour displays have been installed in the diving area and in the training room, which are synchronized via GPS to ensure maximum accuracy.